paraspell/docs/docs/api/xcmP.md

     })
 });

-//Example of JSON body
+/*Example of JSON body
-/*{
+{
 	"transfers": [
 		{
 			"from": "Kusama"
 			"to": "Moonriver",
-			"currency": { symbol: "DOT", amount: amount /*Use "ALL" to transfer everything*/}, "recipient": "0x939229F9c6E2b97589c4a5A0B3Eb8664FFc00502"
+			"currency": { symbol: "DOT", amount: amount Use "ALL" to transfer everything}, "recipient": "0x939229F9c6E2b97589c4a5A0B3Eb8664FFc00502"
 		},
 		{
 			"from": "Kusama"
 			"to": "Basilisk",
-			"currency": { symbol: "DOT", amount: amount /*Use "ALL" to transfer everything*/}, "recipient": "bXgnPigqWnUTb9PxgCvnt61bsQoRQFnzLYYyRPV1bvB6DLu87"
+			"currency": { symbol: "DOT", amount: amount Use "ALL" to transfer everything}, "recipient": "bXgnPigqWnUTb9PxgCvnt61bsQoRQFnzLYYyRPV1bvB6DLu87"
 		}
 	],